 Other San Jose Favorites

 - In-N-Out Burger – If you’re not from California, the numerous In-N-Out Burger locations in San Jose and the surrounding cities are an exciting treat.
 Try the well-done fries and animal-style burger off of the secret menu.
-In-N-Out’s burgers, fries, and shakes are always affordable, and they pay their employees above minimum wage, so you can feel great about this fast-food choice.
+In-N-Out’s burgers, fries, and shakes are always affordable, and they pay their employees above minimum wage so that you can feel great about this fast-food choice.

 For Your Coffee Fix

 As you’re finding your way to San Jose, we hope this guide helps you make the city your home sweet home.
-And don’t forget, we can help you find a storage unit in San Jose to make your transition an easy one.